 16. Headlamp/Flashlight– A headlamp is nice at night to keep your hands free, especially if you’ll be doing any climbing.
 Look for one that is waterproof and comes with several light settings.

 19. Yellowstone and Grand Teton National Parks Guide – Before you hit the trails in Yellowstone, you should do a bit of research to know how difficult the trails are, what you may expect to see.
-Park guides like this offer tips from those who have traversed the trail before you which is never a bad idea.
+Park guides like this one offer tips from those who have traversed the trail before you.